Browse Recipes › Chinese Fried Rice — Chow Fan (Chaufa)

 Liquid

-• chicken bone broth (made from reserved chicken bones simmered 20 min with a piece of beef) opcional
+• splash chicken bone broth (made from reserved chicken bones simmered 20 min with a piece of beef) optional

 Oil & Aromatics